 - To know how other people see you.

 - To show a meaningful and self-aware identity.

 Identity: it’s all about your posture!

 One of the best insight I can give is to have a posture.
-Having a posture is to take a personal position about “where you stand”: as a designer on the job market; and “where you want to go”.
-This is going to calibrate your overall identity and help you to take decisions.
+Having a posture is to take a personal position about where you are standing as a designer on the job market, and where you want to go with your career in the future.
+This is going to calibrate your overall identity and help you to make decisions.

 Identity: where do you stand on the job market?

 I’m sure that you can easily define your posture as a designer, but do you have a posture about your career?
 Do you have a clear understanding of where you want to be in 5 or 10 years?
 And what do you really need to do to achieve this?
 What is the path?

 It’s funny how designers are claiming loud that “they should be at the decision’s table of every company because design isn’t only about aesthetics” but at the same time, have zero understanding about how to achieve it and how a company even works.